blowmage/minitestbook/ch2-tdd-cycle.md

     2 runs, 2 assertions, 0 failures, 0 errors, 0 skips
 {terminal}

 It passes!
 Our terrible code passes!
 But the code feels dirty, doesn't it?
 Time for another mindset change.
 We need some Quality Assurance, so let's put ourselves in the mindset of someone trying to expose edge cases in our code.
-Let's create a few more tests sending "Dave", "Andy", and "Ryan" into our greeting:
+Let's create a few more tests sending "Ryan", "Aaron", and "Eric" into our greeting:

     class HelloWorld
       def hello(name = nil)